lethain/staff-eng/src/markdown/stories/michelle-bu.md

 I spend time on several of our review forums like API Review, but often these sorts of forums work more like code review.
 They happen so late in the design process that they tend to do a better job of preventing bad outcomes than of partnering with teams to steer great outcomes.
 I feel more impactful when I’m able to give engineers on product teams the tools to design great APIs.

-**_Can you think of anything you’ve done as a Staff-plus Engineer that you weren’t able to do or wouldn’t have done before reaching that title?_**
+**_Can you think of anything you’ve done as a Staff-plus engineer that you weren’t able to do or wouldn’t have done before reaching that title?_**

 I’ve been at Stripe for a long time (since 2013!).
 While I’ve always had some amount of clout because of my tenure, my role of Payment Products Tech Lead (and the fact that I report directly to the CPO) has definitely changed how people interact with me.
 I’m definitely feeling lonelier at work now (and am actively working on adapting to this new normal).